 The pre-1870 PAS additional rudiments include: Single Stroke 4, Single Stroke 7, 6 Stroke Roll, Pataflafla, Swiss Army Triplet, and Inverted Flam Tap.
 The last 3 are the most commonly cited as being too foreign for American drummers, but perhaps only because of the names that the PAS committee used for them.
 The Swiss Army Triplet, the obvious candidate for the most Swiss addition, appears in American manuals starting at least as far back as Robinson’s 1818 book.
 He calls it Flam And A Two, but the sticking and rhythm are the same as a Swiss Army Triplet.
 The Pataflafla has a very French sounding name, and may be the next candidate for most foreign addition, however Robinson, publishing from Massachusetts, also lists a Flam A Two And One Flam in that same 1818 book.
 Clearly, that descriptive title (and the notation) matches up precisely with the concept of the modern Pataflafla.
 The Swiss Tap Flam is typically blamed as the foreign inspiration for the Inverted Flam Tap, but American author Charles Stewart Ashworth published the identical Flam and Stroke in A New Useful and Complete System of Drum Beating in 1812 and many later American manuals continued to do so.
 To round out the other rudiments on this list: the Single Stroke 4 is just a non-appoggiatura version of the 4 Stroke Ruff, appearing as far back as the late 1700s in America, the Single Stroke 7 comes up in Hart’s 1862 book, though called the Triple Compound Drag Beat at the time, and the 6 Stroke roll dates back to at least 1817 with Rumrille and Holton’s Drummer’s Instructor or Martial Musician.

 The post-1870 PAS additional rudiments are: Multiple Bounce Roll, Triple Stroke Roll, 17 Stroke Roll, Triple Paradiddle, Single Paradiddle-Diddle, Single Flammed Mill, Flam Drag, and Single Dragadiddle.
-These can further be split into groups – the logical extensions and the hybrids.
-The logical extensions are Multiple Bounce Roll (a staple of orchestral playing since time immemorial), Triple Paradiddle, Single Paradiddle-Diddle, Triple Stroke Roll, and 17 Stroke Roll.
+These can further be split into groups – the logical extensions, the hybrids, and other.
+The logical extensions are Triple Paradiddle, Single Paradiddle-Diddle, and Triple Stroke Roll.
 These simply take a concept from the 26 and push it slightly farther, or remove a flam in the case of the Paradiddle-Diddle.
 The hybrid group contains the Flam Drag, the Flammed Mill, and the Dragaddle.
 These are clearly just combinations of other rudiments, though the Flammed Mill, to Pratt’s credit, is pretty clearly Swiss.
+In the other category are the 17 Stroke Roll (probably lifted from the British or Swiss as both had 17 Strokes in their repertoire) and the Multiple Bounce Roll (a staple of orchestral playing since time immemorial).
 DCI drum corps had been developing a hybrid system for several years by 1984, and putting a few simple hybrids into the PAS 40 surely made sense at the time.
 These 8 rudiments can easily be considered not “traditional” in the narrow view of the IATD, in that they were created or popularized in America after the NARD 26 was codified, or in the case of the Multiple Bounce Roll, not typically used in purely rudimental playing.

 Perhaps there is a pedagogically perfect set of rudiments, which teaches the necessary basic strokes of drumming most effectively while also introducing rhythms and idioms commonly found in literature.
 I don’t think that any known collection of rudiments from any time period can claim that level of perfection yet.
 Most drummers can agree that rudiments are a useful tool and that they have a historical record of success in drumming education.
 Rather than squabbling over which rudiment is more traditional or more American, or what list is closest to perfect, it is certainly a better approach all rudiments and rudimental systems with an open mind.
 I have never known anyone to have studied rudiments too well, too long, or too hard.
 26, 40, or 900, any number ought to be considered valuable to the student and the master alike.